furkancolhak/SecureReg/readme.md

 ### Overview

-The SecReg Dataset is a curated collection of website URLs categorized as either benign (safe) or malicious.
-It was created by combining data from two primary sources: the Alexa 1m dataset and OpenPhish.

-### Data Collection Process

-1.  **Benign URLs**: Initially, we randomly selected safe website URLs from the Alexa 1m dataset.

-2.  **Malicious URLs**: We gathered malicious URLs from OpenPhish.

-3.  **Domain Extraction**: Using a WHOIS tool designed for open-source intelligence (OSINT), we extracted domain names from these URLs and removed their top-level domains (TLDs).

-4.  **Duplicate Removal**: Duplicate domain names and those already present in the top 100k list on Alexa were eliminated to ensure data integrity.
+We gathered data from two different sources to create our dataset.
+Initially, we obtained benign (safe) website URLs from the Alexa 1m dataset by randomly selecting them.
+Then, we gathered malicious URLs from OpenPhish.
+Using a WHOIS tool designed explicitly for open-source intelligence (OSINT), we extracted domain names from these URLs and removed their top-level domains (TLDs).
+Subsequently, we eliminated duplicate domain names and those already present in the top 100k list on Alexa.
+This step was crucial as we utilized the Alexa top 100k list as a fictional database of registrants.

 ### Data Distribution